History of AC Milan: 2020s

-After the departure of Calhangolu and Donnarumma, Milan brought in the likes of Giroud, Mike Maignan and Messias.
+After the departure of Calhanoglu and Donnarumma, Milan brought in the likes of Giroud, Mike Maignan and Messias.
 Milan started the campaign firmly, having won 10 matches of the first 11, and managed to snatch the leading spot from Napoli in March 2022 after a 1–0 victory against the latter.
 Milan went on to win the last 6 games of the season and was crowned with the League title on 22 May.
 In their first Scudetto since 2011, Milan managed to collect 86 points, their best tally since the 2005-2006 season, and conceded only 31 goals, the fewest in the league alongside Napoli.